-Goksin Kavlak is a doctoral student at the Institute for Data, Systems and Society (IDSS) at MIT.
+Göksin Kavlak is a postdoctoral associate at the Institute for Data, Systems and Society (IDSS) at MIT.
 She received her Ph.D. from IDSS at MIT, M.S. in environmental sciences from Yale University, and her B.S. in industrial engineering from Bogazici University, Istanbul.
 Her research interests are in building frameworks to analyze the cost evolution of renewable energy technologies, especially solar photovoltaics.
 She has also worked on evaluating the scalability of solar photovoltaics based on their material requirements.
-She is the recipient of the UTC-MIT Energy Fellowship for 2012-2013, sponsored by the MIT Energy Initiative.
+She was the recipient of the UTC-MIT Energy Fellowship for 2012-2013, sponsored by the MIT Energy Initiative.

 Contact: goksin at mit dot edu